mendixlabs/mendix-gradle-plugin/README.md

 This is an experimental project and comes without warranty and support.

-Goal of this project is to experiment with interaction, automation and distribution of Mendix application.
-Please provide feedback on these topics that could be addressed by this plugin.
+This project aims to experiment with the interaction, automation, and distribution of Mendix applications.
+We welcome feedback on these aspects that could be addressed by this plugin or in the Mendix platform itself.

-Feedback on your use-case and experience is welcome though as with this project I try to experiment on a different approach on interaction, automation and shipping a Mendix app.

 ## Version support for Mendix tools and runtime